bradsmith3715/AIE_6_END_TO_END_RAG/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+It allows multiple users to simultaneously utilize the app, but contains all the information within a conversation, unique to the user.
+Therefore, no users context will be corrupted, or overwritten by another users documents (as would be the case using a global variable).
+Python is unable to provide seperate user contexts, so this must be done with another option, Chainlit being a good soluation.

 ### On Message